LinkedEarth/LeapFROGS/slides/chapter6_05_CreatingContainer.md

 A Dockerfile is a plain text script with instructions to build a Docker image, automating the setup of a consistent and portable environment for applications.
 All Dockerfiles define a base image from which to start.
 Upon the base image, files and dependencies are commonly added.
 Finally, the main process (or Entrypoint) is defined.

+We will focus on building containers from GitHub.
+To gain more granular access you will want to read the full documentation for building with Dockerfiles [here](https://docs.docker.com/get-started/docker-concepts/building-images/).

 ---

 ## Creating Containers with GitHub Actions